Save for your retirement or first home with KiwiSaver

 Already a TSB customer?

-You can apply to join or transfer to the Fisher Funds KiwiSaver Scheme through online banking.
-It’s quick and easy - simply click ‘Apply’ to get started, and then choose ‘KiwiSaver’ from the available options.
+You can apply to join or transfer to the Fisher Funds KiwiSaver Plan through online banking.
+It’s quick and easy - simply click ‘Apply’ to get started and then choose ‘KiwiSaver’ from the available options.

 Already with Fisher Funds?

-If you don't enrol in the Fisher Funds KiwiSaver Scheme through us and would like to access your Fisher Fund account details through your TSB online banking or mobile app, complete and return the Information Authority Form so that Fisher Funds can share your account details with us.
-This will allow you to see your KiwiSaver month-end account balance when you log in to online banking or your TSB app.
+If you have already joined the Fisher Funds KiwiSaver Plan or Fisher Funds KiwiSaver Scheme and would like to access your account details through your TSB online banking or mobile app, complete and return the Information Authority Form so that Fisher Funds can share your account details with us.
+This will allow you to see your KiwiSaver account balance when you log in to online banking or your TSB app.

 Fees and charges

-Fisher Funds charges a fee to actively manage your investment in the Fisher Funds KiwiSaver Scheme.
-The fees cover the costs associated with administering your Fisher Funds KiwiSaver account.
+Fisher Funds charges a fee to manage your investment in the Fisher Funds KiwiSaver Plan.
+The fees cover the costs associated with administering your Fisher Funds KiwiSaver Plan account.
 Please refer to Fisher Funds website for more details.

 Contribution breakdown